 The Programme in American Studies provides an interdisciplinary approach to the study of American culture and civilization.
-Students must gain admittance to the programme by taking TWO OR MORE of the first-year courses to qualify for a major or by taking ONE OR MORE of the first-year courses to qualify for a major or by taking ONE OR MORE of the first-year courses to qualify for a minor.
+Students must gain admittance to the programme by taking TWO OR MORE of the first-year courses to qualify for a major or by taking ONE OR MORE of the first-year courses to qualify for a minor.
 These courses include: AMER1009.
 Consuming culture: decoding American symbols, AMER1011.
 Born in the USA: U.S. youth cultures, AMER1015.
 Wall Street: issues in American business, AMER1017.
 Movieland: America on Hollywood's big screen and AMER1018.
-From crime fiction to social document: Introduction to 20th-century American literature (6 credits).
+From crime fiction to social document: Introduction to 20th-century American literature.
 Although students should make every effort to take these courses in their first year, they may take them in the second year as overload if they have not registered for them before.
 B.A. students pursuing an American Studies major may take no more than eight 6-credit courses (or the equivalent) in another faculty.
 (All first year courses are available as 6-credit inter-Faculty electives.)